UAE: Who pays for damages in case of accident between e-scooters and cars?

 E-scooters and mopeds could be a menace for motorists and pedestrians as they are neither registered nor have insurance cover.

-This raises an important question as to who will bear the cost of damages when they’re involved in an accident with a vehicle.
-As many as four people were killed and 25 injured in different accidents involving e-scooters and bicycles during January-June 2024 period in Dubai.
+This raises an important question as to who will bear the cost of damages if an e-scooter gets in an accident with a vehicle.
+As many as four people were killed and 25 injured in different accidents involving e-scooters and bicycles between January and June 2024 in Dubai.

 The Dubai Police recorded over 7,800 traffic violations in the first six months of 2024 and confiscated 4,474 e-scooters and bicycles.
-This means that roughly 43 traffic violations were recorded and 24 e-scooters or cycles were seized by the authorities in Dubai daily.
+This means that roughly 43 traffic violations were recorded and 24 e-scooters or cycles were seized by the authorities in Dubai on a daily basis.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.